Oceanicsky/Olist-Brazilian-late-delivery-analysis/README.md

 # Late Delivery Analysis for Olist Brazilian dataset

 ## Introduction
 The project use Brazilian e-commerce olist dataset to analyze late deliveries pattern in Power BI, and meanwhile realize end-to-end analysis from pulling data into SQL server to displaying the visuals to extract insights.
-Meanwhile, the analysis is dynamic and timely by enabling auto scheduled refreshed and auto cleaning the data, showing the most up-to-date visuals every day (though the dataset is static, the deriving and cleaning are dynamic).
+Meanwhile, the analysis is dynamic and timely by enabling auto scheduled refreshed and auto cleaning the data, showing the most up-to-date visuals every day (though the dataset is static, deriving and cleaning the data are dynamic).

 ## Business Problem
 Late deliveries are a critical operational issue in e-commerce, directly impacting customer satisfaction, seller reputation, and repeat purchase behavior.